-A workplace that celebrates your strengths encourages us to contribute our unique perspectives and talents.
-Each of us possesses unique abilities.
-The best teams leverage these unique abilities in unison with other team members with skills that are different and complimentary.
+complimentary.
 Some people are great with ideas; others are great implementing them.
 Some people are great with organization, others are great with people.
 Authenticity looks like:

-- Communicating openly and honestly by sharing our true opinions or beliefs - Admitting mistakes and shortcomings, and being open with those of others - Practicing self-awareness and meta-cognition to better understand our own thoughts, feelings, and motivations - Sharing our unique personality and experiences with those around us - Celebrating our differences and crafting our roles to serve our unique strengths.
+Communicating openly and honestly by sharing our true opinions or beliefs Admitting mistakes and shortcomings, and being open with those of others Practicing self-awareness and meta-cognition to better understand our own thoughts, feelings, and motivations Sharing our unique personality and experiences with those around us Celebrating our differences and crafting our roles to serve our unique strengths.
+Create Fun Work is not often associated with fun.

-Taurus Value: Create Fun

-Work is not often associated with fun.
 After-all, how could it be?
 Emails, tenants, clients, expectations, deadlines, and meetings.
 Never-the-less, we all know people that seem to make these things fun despite the odds.
-They are fun-magnets; they know that if life is going to be short, we may as well have some fun along the way.

-Valuing fun acknowledges the importance of balance between responsibilities and leisure, recognizing moments of enjoyment can:

-- Boost creativity

-- Reduce stress

-- Strengthen relationships

-A Culture of Fun

-A culture of Fun encourages a positive outlook, facilitates bonding, and reminds us that life's journey is not all "business".
+They are funmagnets; they know that if life is going to be short, we may as well have some fun along the way.
+Valuing fun acknowledges the importance of balance between responsibilities and leisure, recognizing moments of enjoyment can: - Boost creativity - Reduce stress - Strengthen relationships A culture of fun A culture of Fun encourages a positive outlook, facilitates bonding, and reminds us that life's journey is not all "business".
 It's a laugh and a smile about something silly.
 Integrating the value of fun may contribute to a more vibrant, engaging, and fulfilling existence, but it also just feels right.

-Exercise is to your physical health - as fun is to your mental health.
+Exercise is to your physical health, as fun is to your mental health.
 Although fun is a simple concept it is also immensely nuanced and unique to the individual.
-That said, the 3 disciplines: Humour, Connection, and Optimism are universal in elevating our daily enjoyment.
+That said, the three disciplines: Humour, Connection, and Optimism are universal in elevating our daily enjoyment.
+TAURUS VALUES - CREATE FUN 10.
+Humour

-3 Disciplines to Create Fun

-10 - Humour

-Don't Take Life too Seriously...
+Don't take life too seriously...

 Although the world doesn't need everyone to be a comedian, it can use more good-humoured people.
 These people find reasons to laugh and smile.
 Even when faced with difficulty, they strongly lean towards being cheerful and pleasant, irrespective of circumstance.

-Remembering Play

-It's easy to get busy with the responsibilities of adulthood and forget the art of play.
+Remembering play It's easy to get busy with the responsibilities of adulthood and forget the art of play.
 Play after all is just for kids, right?
 Of course not!
 Play is for everyone.
 Play is immensely important to elevating our day-to-day.
 It provides colour in a black and white world, and light where there is none.